Sidney Poitier Fast Facts

 2006 - Receives the Marian Anderson Award in recognition of his humanitarian and diplomatic work and the Cunard Britannia Award for Lifetime Contribution to International film from the British Academy of Film and Television Arts.

-2008 - Releases new book "Life Beyond Measure: Letters to My Great-Granddaughter."
+2008 - Publishes new book "Life Beyond Measure: Letters to My Great-Granddaughter."

 July 30, 2009 - Awarded the Presidential Medal of Freedom by President Barack Obama.